mfbliposome/ActiveLearning_Campaign/README.md

 -  turbidity data,
 -  cvc data
 -  Original microscopy image and vesicles detection results.
 These data files can be downloaded from [[Zenodo link](https://doi.org/10.5281/zenodo.12522610)]

+Note, in this repository, we have used the term 'monocaprin' as a shorthand for glycerol monodecanoate (GMD).
+However, in the manuscript, we have opted to use the formal name, glycerol monodecanoate (GMD), to align with standard terminology in the scientific community and ensure clarity for the readership.

+## Requirements for libraries
+- numpy
+- scipy
+- pandas
+- matplotlib
+- scikit-learn
+- botorch
+- opencv

+## Citation

+If you use this repository in your research, please cite it as follows: TBD